 We welcome new volunteer involvement via set intake periods each year.
 These offer an opportunity to join the team in the company of other new volunteers as well as lots of training and support along the way.

 We have a varied range of roles available at the attractions.
-Most involve helping us to offer additional visitor facing services such as running handling collections, offering guiding services or helping us to offer family activities and information stands at events such as the annual Viking Festival.
+Most involve helping us to offer additional visitor facing services such as running handling collections, offering guiding services or helping us to offer family activities and information stands at events such as the annual JORVIK Viking Festival.

 We also have a Costume Group who help behind the scenes to create a range of historical costumes.